raspberrypi/libcamera/src/ipa/ipu3/ipu3-ipa-design-guide.rst

 structure set by a use flag is fully initialised to suitable values.

-The parameter buffer is returned to the pipeline handler through the ``ActionParamFilled`` event, and from there queued to the ImgU along with a raw frame captured with the CIO2.
+The parameter buffer is returned to the pipeline handler through the ``paramsBufferReady`` signal, and from there queued to the ImgU along with a raw frame captured with the CIO2.

 Post-frame completion